- Technology Law

 Andrew has over 25 years’ experience as a technology lawyer.
 He joined Moorcrofts in March 2000, shortly after the firm was founded.

 He handles cloud computing and project agreements, including complex data protection issues, and has recently been involved in the rapidly expanding fields of open data and open hardware.
-As well as speaking on legal issues at the 2012 Open Hardware Summit in New York, he co-opened the 2014 Open Hardware and Data Conference in Barcelona (the world’s first legal conference specialising in open hardware and data).
+As well as speaking on legal issues at the 2012 Open Hardware Summit in New York, he co-chaired the 2014 Open Hardware and Data Conference in Barcelona (the world’s first legal conference specialising in open hardware and data).

-Andrew’s skillsets cover Open Source Licensing, Technology Law, Commercial Law and Intellectual Property.
+Andrew’s skillsets cover free and Open Source Licensing, Technology Law, Commercial Law and Intellectual Property.
 He qualified as a barrister and was called to the bar (Inner Temple) in 1991, and has now re-qualified as practises as a solicitor in England and Wales.
 He is also an Irish solicitor (non-practising).

 Publications of Note